Advising and Career Counseling

 - In order to fulfill the research paper requirement for the master’s degree, students will receive additional advising from faculty during the drafting process.

-- The Center for Career Education (CCE) maintains a tips and resources page complete with how-to guides on writing resumes/CVs and cover letters, interviewing, networking, and more.
+- GSAS Compass also maintains a resources page complete with links to pages providing how-to guides on writing resumes/CVs and cover letters, interviewing, networking, and more.

-- The CCE Career Resources for International Students page addresses frequently asked questions regarding visa status and navigating the U.S. job search.
+- GSAS Compass’ Career Development Resources page also addresses Where to find frequently asked questions regarding visa status and navigating the U.S. job search.
+(COVID-19- Specific Tips)

 - LionSHARE is an online job and internship database available exclusively to Columbia students and alumni.
 It includes opportunities to interview with employers on-campus, information on career fairs and other on-campus employer events, and a directory containing company overviews.

 As a STEM-designated program, F-1 visa holders within the M.A. program are eligible to apply for the F-1 STEM OPT Extension